 with a compatible chip, ie the V version 10Mhz chip, is important.
 Fortunately

-BOD can be disable during sleep and enabled during running to protect
+BOD can be disabled during sleep and enabled during running to protect

 corruption.
 This feature is called BODS, but it's only supported on late

 revision chips, see datasheet page 36 (and parts section above) for details.